saghul/pyuv/docs/udp.rst

         :param int scope_id: Scope ID, used only for IPv6.
 Defaults to 0.

         :param object data: Data to be sent over the ``UDP`` connection.
-It can be either a string or any iterable containing strings.

-        :param callable callback: Callback to be called after the send operation has been performed.

-        Send data over the ``UDP`` connection.

-        Callback signature: ``callback(udp_handle, error)``.

-    .. py:method:: sendlines((ip, port, [flowinfo, [scope_id]]), seq, [callback])

-        :param string ip: IP address where data will be sent.

-        :param int port: Port number where data will be sent.

-        :param int flowinfo: Flow info, used only for IPv6.
-Defaults to 0.

-        :param int scope_id: Scope ID, used only for IPv6.
-Defaults to 0.

-        :param object seq: Data to be written on the ``UDP`` connection.
-It can be any iterable object and the same logic is applied for the contained elements as in the ``send`` method.
+It can be any Python object conforming to the buffer interface or a sequence of such objects.

         :param callable callback: Callback to be called after the send operation has been performed.